Yataity: Tourism

 The Ao Po'i Market is one of the most awaited events in this district.
-Other attractive is the permanent markets that the artisans make.
+The year round markets featuring local artisans also attract visitors.

-Its colonial look, ancient houses, tree-populated streets, beautiful squares, exquisite craftsmanship, hospitality of its people and preference for the Paraguayan tradition makes of Yataity an interesting alternative for the internal tourism.
+Its colonial look, ancient houses, tree-populated streets, beautiful squares, exquisite craftsmanship, hospitality of its people and preference for Paraguayan tradition makes Yataity an interesting alternative for internal tourism.

 Patronal celebration

-Every October 7 celebrates the patronal celebrations honoring its saint patron the Virgin of Rosario.

-The celebration begins with the traditional novena every day at the church, also making bullfights, craftsmanship sales, a colorful amusement park and gambling.

-In the night of the 6th day is organized a gala party with live musical bands.
-To the next day celebrates the Mass with the district's Priest, after of that begins the procession of the image of the Virgin for the streets of the district.
-After the procession there's gambling and riding with a barbecue, finishing the activities in the afternoon with more bullfights.
+Every October 7 residents celebrates the feast day of its patron saint, the Virgin of Rosario.
+The celebration begins with the traditional novena every day at the church, as well as bullfights, craftsmanship sales, a colorful amusement park and gambling.
+In the night of the 6th day a gala party with live musical bands is held.
+The next day the district's priest celebrates Mass, followed by the procession of the image of the Virgin through the streets of the district.
+After the procession there is gambling and a barbecue, finishing with more bullfights in the afternoon.